khtdr/bom-rag/README.md

-# RAG CLI for "ThE bOoK oF mOrMoN"
+# the bOoK oF mOrMoN - A RAG CLI APP

 An exercise for playing with LLM and RAGs.

 ## Setup
-Installs the dependencies and builds the embeddings and indexing files
+Installs the dependencies and builds the embeddings and indexing files.
+This will take a few minutes at least.
 ```sh
 make build
 ```

 ## Running
+Starts an interactive chat session.
 ```sh
 make run
 ```

 ## Example Session
   - The semantic search works great, and is fast.
   - The answer and summary text generation is slow and not reliable.